 The general exhibition space is free and displays a wide variety Australian (from settlement to contemporary), European and Asian art.

 3. Do a Free Sydney CBD Discovery Walk

 The Sydney CBD is relatively small with most iconic landmarks and tourist attractions all within walking distance.
 Therefore, the best way to visit Sydney’s highlights is by simply wandering around.

 Fortunately, the city is home to some excellent walking tracks.
 And should your feet get a bit achy after a few hours of walking, the city circle train line can always provide a bit of relief.

-Starting at Central Station, the below walking tour takes in the best that Sydney has to offer, including Darling Harbour, Barangaroo, The Rocks, Harbour Bridge, Circular Quay, Opera House, Royal Botanic Garden and Hyde Park.
+Starting at Central Station, the below walking tour takes in the best that Sydney has to offer, including Darling Harbour, Barangaroo Reserve, The Rocks, Harbour Bridge, Circular Quay, Opera House, Royal Botanic Garden and Hyde Park.

 Depending on the pace you maintain, this CBD discovery walk should take around 6-8 hours to complete.

 Sydney CBD Discovery Walk:

 - Sydney Harbour Bridge